jayllo-c/tp/docs/DeveloperGuide.md

 1. Clearing all contact information from the app.

     * **Prerequisites:**
-        * Ensure that there are multiple persons in the list.
+        * Ensure that there is at least one person and exam in the app.
           <br><br>
     * **Test case:** `clear`<br>
-      **Expected:** All persons are deleted from the list.
+      **Expected:** All persons and exams are deleted from the list.
 Status message shows that all persons and exams have been deleted from the app.

 <br>